 The first oscilloscope I received was a Hitachi V-252 (only 20 MHz) for $5.
 The seller, who inherited it, settled on $5 because it wouldn't turn on.
 Upon inspection I figured that the previous owner was troubleshooting because all of the internal connectors were unplugged.
 Sadly after reconnecting all of the connectors it still wouldn't sweep properly and I couldn't find any manuals or schematics for it online.

 I decided to cough up the cash to get a modern digital oscilloscope after my previous purchase.
 Two sub-$400 scopes stuck out to me: the Siglent SDS-1202X-E and the Rigol DS1054Z; I chose the Siglent.

 I decided on a cheap model for a variable power supply that is rebranded all over eBay.

 Label makers are great to have for organization.
 My Dymo LetraTag was only $20.
 The refills are a bit pricey, but nothing outrageous.
 You'll need solid-core hook up wire (preferably in spools — not precut) and a quality pair of wire strippers for tidy breadboard prototyping.

 - Various other useful types of components to have around (power diodes, varistors, the list goes on)

 - A cheap hot air rework station

-- A bench multimeter (old is fine, new models are expensive); Fluke 8840As go for relatively cheap
+- A bench multimeter (old is fine, new models are expensive); Fluke 8840A's resell for cheap on eBay

 - More handy ICs for toying around with digital circuits